McLaren MP4/4

 The McLaren MP4/4, also known as the McLaren-Honda MP4/4, was one of the most successful and dominant Formula One car designs of all time.
 Powered by Honda's RA168E 1.5-litre V6-turbo engine and driven by teammates Alain Prost and Ayrton Senna, the car competed during the 1988 Formula One season.
 The design of the car was led by American engineer Steve Nichols.

 Honda had provided the Constructors' Championship-winning engines of 1986 and 1987, and for 1988 they switched partners from Williams to McLaren, who had struggled with their dated TAG-Porsche engines.
 The engine's design and development was led by Osamu Goto.
 The MP4/4 was a distinctly lower design than the previous year's MP4/3, forcing the drivers into a more reclined, almost lying down driving position.

 In the 1988 season the MP4/4 won all but one race and claimed all but one pole position.
 The team won the year's constructors' title with about three times as many points as runners-up Ferrari.
 It holds the record for highest percentage of laps led in a season with 97.3% (1,003 out of 1,031).
 The car held the record for the highest win rate in a season until 2023, when the record was broken by the Red Bull Racing RB19, which was also powered by a Honda V6 turbocharged engine (95.45% win rate).

+The McLaren MP4/4 was the last turbo-powered McLaren car to win the World Constructors' Championship title until the Mercedes-powered McLaren MCL38 won in the season.